BrianHicks/brianthicks.com/content/json-survival-kit/_index.md

 ---
-title: "I've been working on this Elm JSON Decoder for days and I haven't made any progress… send help!"
+title: "The JSON Survival Kit"
 date: "2017-01-04T00:00:00-06:00"
 featureimage: "/json-survival-kit/cover_no_title.jpg"
 thumbnail: "/json-survival-kit/gumroad.jpg"
 type: post
-menu:
-  nav:
-    name: "The JSON Survival Kit"

 ---

+## I've been working on this Elm JSON Decoder for days and I haven't made any progress… send help!

 You're starting to feel like you're lost in the desert, and your camel–I mean, Decoder–will never do what you want.